Feraul/Feraul.github.io/_pages/about.md

 Some results of research
 ------
-In this figure we see the contaminant transporte in one dimensional problem, considering that the porous media is isotropic and homogeneous.
+In figure below, we see the contaminant transporte in one dimensional problem, considering that the porous media is isotropic and homogeneous.

 Example: Contreras et al., (2023)
 ![Editing a markdown file for a talk](/images/image2.png)